A B C D E F G H I J M N O P R S T V W

 Corporate Gifts

-Differ from bribes in that they are characterized as being modest or nominal in cost; given routinely in business; and are not cash but instead other tangible items such as food, flowers, etc. Additionally, items are generally small in value; (may be) branded with a company logo; are unrelated to a customer order; and intended to foster goodwill.
+Differ from bribes in that they are characterized as being modest or nominal in cost, given routinely in business, and are not cash but instead other tangible items such as food, flowers, etc. Additionally, items are generally small in value, may be branded with a company logo, are unrelated to a customer order, and are intended to foster goodwill.

 Corrupt Intent